thomasleveil/b3-plugin-makeroom/readme.md

 Changelog
 ---------

+### 1.7 - 2014-08-17
+ - add new config file option `retain_free_duration` to retain a freed slot for a while.
+Any non-member joining the server will be kicked unless a member joined or the duration expires

 ### 1.6 - 2014-08-17
  - config file option `non_member_level` accepts B3 group keywords additionally to B3 group levels